biovis-report/biovis-report/docs/source/docs/getting-started.md

 ### Step 1: Install miniconda

+> If you have installed miniconda or anaconda, please skip the step 1.

 To install miniconda, click the `Download Link` to download the miniconda package and install it.

 | Platform              |              File Name               |                                          Download Link                                          |                             More Details                              |